Going off on your own and starting your own business is brave.

 Setting Up Your Money

-Best of all, SoFi Money has no account fees, and withdrawing cash is fee-free at 55,000+ ATMs worldwide.
+Best of all, SoFi Checking and Savings has no account fees, and withdrawing cash is fee-free at 55,000+ ATMs worldwide.
 We work hard to charge zero account fees.
 With that in mind, our fee structure is subject to change at any time.

-With SoFi Money, you can keep your money in your own pocket, where it belongs.
+With SoFi Checking and Savings, you can keep your money in your own pocket, where it belongs.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.